 our new color TVs and watched a world that was changing too fast for the times.
 The

-in Atlanta.
+stories of flower-power and love-ins, in faraway places like Haight Ashbury and not-so-far away places like Piedmont Park in Atlanta.
 It was hard to tell if the country was coming apart or coming together.

-Among youths, there was a definite sense of change in the air.
+For young people, there was a definite sense of change in the air.
 Everywhere, hair was

 getting longer, and music was getting louder.
 Down at the local Tastee-Freez, the new